Huge plastics plant faces calls for environmental justice, stiff economic headwinds

 But the company’s prospects here are suddenly far from certain.
 Most of the region’s plants are close to historically Black communities like Welcome and Convent in St. James Parish, where some people trace their lineage to enslaved ancestors, and the Biden administration’s support of environmental justice has focused new attention on the health and environmental impact of the proposed complex.
 On April 8, in a symbolic gesture, the New Orleans City Council voted unanimously to declare its opposition.

 The plant is being fought for its potential harm to health and the environment.
-It would be located a mile from the local elementary school and two miles down river from the Sunshine Bridge, part of an 85-mile expanse from Baton Rouge to New Orleans that’s dubbed “Cancer Alley.”
+It would be located a mile from the local elementary school and two miles downriver from the Sunshine Bridge, part of an 85-mile expanse from Baton Rouge to New Orleans that’s dubbed “Cancer Alley.”
 Under state environmental regulations, it would be allowed to emit more than 800 tons a year of toxic chemicals, nearly 6,500 tons of pollutants known to cause respiratory ailments, and more than 13.6 million tons of greenhouse gases annually.

 “The plants aren’t building our communities,” said Clyde Cooper, who represents the Fifth District on the parish council.
 “They’re destroying them, and we have to stop it.”

 Several groups of independent scientific experts have rallied on the community’s behalf.
 One affiliated with the United Nations Human Rights Council concluded last month that the Formosa plant would more than double the parish’s cancer risks, which it said would be skewed toward African Americans.
-They estimated that the combined equivalent of annual carbon dioxide emissions there could exceed those of 113 countries.
+They estimated the combined equivalent of annual carbon dioxide emissions there could exceed those of 113 countries.

 The economics of the “Sunshine Project” also have dimmed recently.
 Tom Sanzillo of the Institute for Energy Economics and Financial Analysis argues that the plant’s likely construction cost overruns and tight profit margins make it harder to justify, especially given a global oversupply of plastics.